 The next step in the preparatory process is to review the available methods to submit the unemployment denial appeal in Ohio.
 The ODJFS offers UC petitioners the option to file a written request by mail, by fax or in person through a local ODJFS processing center, or submit an online appeal through the department’s website.
 Note that, regardless of the preferred filing method and the level at which they are appealing, state workers must submit their plea for reconsideration within 21 days of receiving a decision regarding their UC case.

-Appeal Denied Unemployment Benefits in Ohio at the First Level
+How to Appeal Denied Unemployment Benefits in Ohio at the First Level

 Unemployment claimants can initiate the Ohio unemployment denial appeal process by filing for a redetermination of the original decision regarding their UC petition.